jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/define-ad-rules.md

 <sup>Last Updated: May 29, 2019</sup>

-In addition to [adding ads](../monetize-your-content) to your content, you can define ad rules that control how often a viewer sees ads while viewing your video content.
+After [adding ads](../monetize-your-content) to your content, you can define ad rules that control how often a viewer sees ads while viewing your video content.

 * If you are publishing playlists that consist of short-duration videos, like tutorials or product reviews, you can define `startOn` (the first playlist item allowing ad playback) and `frequency` (the regularity of ads within a playlist).
 * If you are publishing long-form content, like webinars or interviews, you can define `startOnSeek` (which determines if a returning visitor is served a pre-roll before resuming content playback) and `timeBetweenAds` (which sets the minimum time that must elapse between ads playback).

-You can read [Ad rule reference](https://support.jwplayer.com/articles/ad-rules-reference) to learn more how each ad rule impacts a user's experience.
+You can read [Ad rules reference](https://support.jwplayer.com/articles/ad-rules-reference) to learn more about how each ad rule impacts a user's experience.

 !!!important
 &bull; When using a VAST (`AdSource.VAST`) ad client, you can define any of the four `advertising.rules` properties.<br/><br/>&bull; When using an IMA (`AdSource.IMA`) or a FreeWheel (`AdSource.FW`) ad client, you can only define `startOn` and `frequency`.